 Federal Direct Graduate PLUS Loan

-The Federal Direct Graduate PLUS Loan is a loan limited to graduate students.
+The Federal Direct Graduate PLUS Loan (Grad PLUS) is a loan limited to graduate students.
 While it has terms similar to and takes its name from the Federal Parent Loan for Undergraduate Students (PLUS), the graduate student – and not their parent – is the borrower.

 Like other student loans, the Grad PLUS Loan has a 10-year repayment cycle.
 However, repayment is not automatically delayed until after the graduate student leaves school.
 Students can seek an in-school deferment option though interest will be accumulating during this time.